 Dr. Wayne Barnard

 Sandberg, Elliot, "Psilocybin Psychotherapy with Acceptance and Commitment Therapy: A Potential Treatment for Social Anxiety Disorder" (2022).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 73.